 The premise of Happiness Now is that being happy is a CHOICE we make in the present moment.
 Robert claims that happiness isn’t a result of what happens to us but rather happiness is a side effect of where we choose to put our attention.

 Put all our attention on God?
 Really?
 That sounds simple.
-I decided to give it a whirl.
+I decided to give it a try.

 My idea of “putting my attention on God” is meditating.
 So that’s what I did.
 As I meditated my mind became still and began to reflect a deeper dimension of reality; the dimension that lies beyond thought.
 This is what I would describe as the dimension of true happiness.
 This is also the dimension of “God”.